DNA64/SuperHakchi/README.md

 You’ll need to have Python installed to use the included python scripts, optionally you can manually hex edit the ROM headers/footers, but that is beyond the scope of this guide.
 If you already have Python 3.6.0 or greater you can skip to the next section of the guide.

 The installed Python version must be version 3.6.0 or above and is available at the bottom of this [page](https://www.python.org/downloads/release/python-360/).
 2.7 has been tested and is confirmed not working.
-3.6.0 and greater have been tested and are confirmed working upto 3.6.3.
+3.6.0 and greater have been tested and are confirmed working up to 3.6.3.

 To get to the command line, open the Windows Start menu and type `command` in the search bar.
 Select `Command Prompt` from the search results.